elastic/apm-agent-dotnet/README.md

     * `Elastic.Apm.EntityFrameworkCore`: Auto-instrumentation for EntityFramework Core.
     * `Elastic.Apm.NetCoreAll`: A convenient project that references all other .NET Core related projects from the `src` folder.
 It contains an ASP.NET Core middleware extension that enables the agent and every other component with a single line of code.
 In a typical ASP.NET Core application (e.g. apps referencing [Microsoft.AspNetCore.All](https://www.nuget.org/packages/Microsoft.AspNetCore.All)) that uses EF Core the `Elastic.Apm.NetCoreAll` can be referenced.
     * `Elastic.Apm.AspNetFullFramework`: Auto-instrumentation for ASP.NET (classic).
+    * `Elastic.Apm.EntityFramework6`: Auto-instrumentation for Entity Framework 6.
 * test: This folder contains test projects.
 Typically each project from the `src` folder has a corresponding test project.
     * `Elastic.Apm.Tests`: Tests the `Elastic.Apm` project.
     * `Elastic.Apm.AspNetCore.Tests`: Tests the `Elastic.Apm.AspNetCore` project.
     * `Elastic.Apm.AspNetFullFramework.Tests`: Tests the `Elastic.Apm.AspNetFullFramework` project.
-    * `Elastic.Apm.Tests.MockApmServer`: Implementation of APM Server mock used for agent-as-component tests (for example in `Elastic.Apm.AspNetFullFramework`).
+    * `Elastic.Apm.Tests.MockApmServer`: Implementation of APM Server mock used for agent-as-component tests (for example in `Elastic.Apm.AspNetFullFramework.Tests`).
 * docs: This folder contains the official documentation.
 * sample: Sample applications that are monitored by the APM .NET Agent.
 These are also very useful for development: you can start one of these applications and debug the agent through them.
 * .ci: This folder contains all the scripts used to build, test and release the agent within the CI.